Transcript From an Official Court Reporter (Non-Appeal)

 Once financial arrangements have been made, the transcriber will prepare an original and one copy of the transcript.
 The transcriber will provide a copy of the transcript to you and file the original in the Clerk’s Office.

 You may also purchase a copy of an audio tape by making an oral or written request to the appropriate magistrate judge’s secretary or courtroom deputy.
 Follow directions given by the secretary or courtroom deputy for picking-up and paying for the tape.
-Tapes are $26.00 each.
+The fee for a copy of an audio tape can be found on our Fee Schedule page.

 Transcript Rates — All Parties *